loaialnouri/Microbusiness_data_1/README.md

 # Microbusiness_data
-data for the cappgle competition
+hosted external data for the kaggle competition